Clear Creek SP – Beartown Rocks & Mechanistic Brewing

 So to celebrate the wonderful diversity of neighborhoods that is Pittsburgh, we’ve decided to brew a brand new beer for each and every one of them.
 And yeah, that’s a long list.
 We went through a lot of back and forth with a lot of people on the number until finally the good folks at the City of Pittsburgh came to our rescue with the Official Number: 90.”

 What a cool project!
 I didn’t even know some of these neighborhoods existed, so here’s my challenge to get to know my own city better!
-As of June 2022, they’re up to 65 neighborhoods.
+As of March 2025, they’ve finished all 90 neighborhoods.
 So go check out East End Brewing, and know that you’re supporting a local business that really cares about their roots!

 Our Beer: